hexwit/ninja-jongo/README.md

 # MongoDB module for Ninja framework

-##THIS MODULE IS NOT REGISTERED IN MAVEN CENTRAL YET.
-TO USE IT - YOU NEED TO CLONE IT.

 ## Overview

 This module filling the gap between Ninja framework and MongoDB.
 In a few simple steps